 Blaine Robison, M.A.

 The purpose of this monograph is to set forth the biblical basis for justifying the death penalty for murder.
-Arguments against the death penalty tend to dwell on secondary issues such as the lack of uniformity of application in all states, the so-called "cruelty" of certain methods, the risk of punishing an innocent person, the lack of statistical evidence of deterrence, and others.
+The legal definition of murder is "the unlawful killing of a human being by another with malice aforethought, either express or implied."
+Criminal homicide of murder does not include deaths resulting from accident or negligence.
+Arguments against the death penalty for murder tend to dwell on secondary issues such as the lack of uniformity of application in all states, the so-called "cruelty" of certain methods, the risk of punishing an innocent person, the lack of statistical evidence of deterrence, and others.

 The primary issue is whether the death penalty is the right thing to do and whether God has expressed His will on the matter.
 The view of this author is that the Bible does resolve the primary issue and that doing God's will should be our priority regardless of the complications of compliance (Matthew 4:4; 28:20; John 15:14; Colossians 1:9-10).

 The Bible plainly reveals that God requires the death penalty to be imposed for murder (Ex 21:12; Lev 20:1; Num 35:16-21).
 Following are His reasons:

 · Capital criminals, especially murderers, by the nature of their offense deserve death, not rehabilitation (Num 35:31; 2Sam 12:5-10; Rom 1:28-32; Rev 16:6).

 · God created Man in His own image so that an assault upon any person is an assault upon God (Gen 9:6).

 · Murder defiles the land and the land can only be cleansed by the death of the murderer (Gen 4:10; Num 35:33; Job 16:18; Ps 9:12).